 Prof. Thorne states, in relation to critical comments of his published in the Irish Times of 21/12/2018 regarding my SR1.5 critique: “To be crystal clear, a free press is an essential component of a healthy, vibrant democracy and it would be strange for the media to completely censure views.”
 I find it very comforting to hear Prof. Thorne express this viewpoint in such a clear manner.
-I would request him to note, however, that I have not been accorded a corresponding right of reply to a number of defamatory articles about me by a climate-activist journalist writing in an Irish monthly magazine.
+I would request him (Prof Thorne) to note, however, that I have not been accorded a corresponding right of reply in a number of instances involving my name in the Irish media.
 It takes the website of what Prof. Thorne describes as a ‘highly questionable think tank’ to provide me with the opportunity to point this out.

 3) Dynamic meteorologists cannot be counted as climate scientists.